henrikstengaard/eab-whdload-games-aga-menu-package/README.md

 EAB WHDLoad Games AGA Menu package contains menus for AGS2 and iGame with screenshots and details for all AGA games currently available in Retroplay's WHDLoad packs at English Amiga Board.
 Menus, screenshots and details are generated using powershell scripts and data files from https://github.com/henrikstengaard/amiga-whdload-game-scripts.

-Screenshots and details for all AGA games are based on Retroplay's WHDLoad packs downloaded September 28th 2021.
+Screenshots and details for all AGA games are based on Retroplay's WHDLoad packs downloaded December 4th 2021.

 **Note that this package only supports Retroplay's WHDLoad packs at English Amiga Board as paths to start games are specifically generated for Retroplay's WHDLoad packs.**